Emergent SU(N) symmetry in disordered SO(N) spin chains

 with $\mbox{Tr}\left(L^{ab}L^{cd}\right)=2\delta^{ac}\delta^{bd}$.

-An SO(N)-symmetric Hamiltonian is built as a sum over pairs of SO(N) spins.
+An SO($N$)-symmetric Hamiltonian can be built as a sum over pairs of SO($N$) spins (although 3-site terms are possible, we do not consider them here).
 In the defining representation, the most general pair term contains only bilinear and biquadratic terms~\cite{Tu_PhysRevB.78.094404,QuitoLopes2016PRB}.
 In one dimension and considering only nearest-neighbor interactions we have $H=\sum_{i}H_{i}$ where

 where $\mathbf{L}_{i}\cdot\mathbf{L}_{i+1}=\sum_{a<b}L_{i}^{ab}L_{i+1}^{ab}$ and $J_{i},\,D_{i}$ are random couplings of $i$-th link.
 For later convenience, we will recast $H$ in terms of the linear combinations $K_{i}^{\left(1\right)}=J_{i}-\frac{N-2}{2}D_{i}$ and $K_{i}^{\left(2\right)}=\frac{N-2}{2}D_{i}$,